 YES and this is the one thing I wish I would have understood earlier, and started to understand as the trip went on.
 People drop reservations all day long, so if you’re dying to get into something (like Be Our Guest in the Magic Kingdom!), make reservations ahead of time, but if it says nothing’s available, keep checking back a ton!
 I was able to get so many reservations this way.
 Also if it says on your app that no reservations are available for breakfast, sometimes all you need to do is try certain times instead (i.e. 11:00 a.m. or 2:30 p.m. instead of just “breakfast” or “lunch.”)

-Disney World isn’t really doing a “rope drop” like they normally do because they don’t want people congregating, so my best advice is to GET THERE AN HOUR EARLY!
+Disney World is back to doing a “rope drop” and my best advice is to GET THERE AN HOUR EARLY!
 I know that sounds crazy.
-But by the time you go through security and walk into the resort, you’ll be there earlier than everyone else and be walking into the park and onto rides before the lines get insane.
+But by the time you go through security and walk to the line, you’ll be there earlier than everyone else and be first in line for the rope drop.
 We reserved Animal Kingdom for our last day at WDW and got there 1 hour early by taking an Uber, so we were there before the busses all showed up too.
 We WALKED ONTO Flight of Passage, and when we finished the ride 15 minutes later, the wait was 125 minutes.
 We then walked right onto Navi River and only waited for 5 minutes for Expedition Everest, and our longest wait that day was about 20 minutes for the Kilimanjaro Safari which was my favorite part of the Animal Kingdom.

 Where we stayed at Beach Club, we could walk to Epcot, but I noticed that Uber dropped right off at the entrance of Epcot.
 I heard from a cast member that the drop off for Magic Kingdom is way far away from the actual entrance, so that day we took the bus instead of an Uber and that worked out great.
-Keep in mind that the first bus from your resort will likely be full (but they can’t actually FILL the busses right now so you may have to wait!) and they aren’t running as many busses as usual right now.
+Keep in mind that the first bus from your resort will likely be full.
 We waited 45 minutes for a bus to pick us up and take us home from the Magic Kingdom.
 Not complaining, just letting you know to plan on extra time.
 The friendship boats from Hollywood Studios to our resort were so cute and lovely and we liked those even more than I expected.

 I followed everything this post said to do, and we scored a spot in the virtual queue in group 31 for Rise of the Resistance.
 We got on the ride around 10:30 a.m. but those spots go SO FAST, like in milliseconds.
 Again, follow this post and do exactly what they say to do!

-No fast passes right now, but YES to rider swap!
+No more fast passes, but YES to rider swap!